ELETTRA-SincrotroneTrieste/cumbia-libs/README.md

 # cumbia-libs

 ## Introduction
-Cumbia is a new library that offers a carefree approach to multi-threaded application design and implementation.
+Cumbia is a library that offers a carefree approach to multi-threaded application design and implementation.
 Written from scratch, it can be seen as the evolution of the QTango library, because it offers a more flexible and object oriented multi-threaded programming style.
 Less concern about locking techniques and synchronization, and well defined design patterns stand for more focus on the work to be performed inside Cumbia Activities and